ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 - The site loads without a crash.
 - You can view pages such as the public timeline.
 - You can click Login and authenticate via GitHub.
-- After login, you should be redirected back to _Chirp_.
+- After login, you should be redirected back to _Chirp!_.

 ### Database behavior
 Our *Chirp!* application uses SQLite and applies migrations automatically on startup.